 ISC represents the interests of all UK accredited independent schools to government and its agencies, to politicians of all parties, to the media and other opinion-formers.
 The ISC Press Office is responsible for relations with national, regional and international media.
 It issues regular guidance and information to members on a wide variety of political, legal, educational and practical issues.
 It also produces an invaluable daily summary of education issues in the press.

 ISA’s regional structure means that serving Heads/Principals are nearby to support you, initially with pastoral visits.
 This can be followed up with a visit from an ISA Vice President or other ISA Head in your area to provide advice to help your school address specific issues.
+We now have Regional Representatives in six different areas of the country who provide an additional layer of support and advice.

 Networking for Independent School Heads